Other Sustainability Initiatives

 - Energy-efficient lighting is used in all campus buildings.

-- Employee uniforms are made from recycled polyster.
+- Employee uniforms are made from recycled polyester.

 - Toner, battery, electronics, and paper recycling is required.
 Only mercury-free batteries are purchased.

-- The department uses organic foods and buys produce from local farmers.
+- Food Services uses organic foods and buys produce from local farmers.

 - Reusable clam shells, mugs, and cups are available for use.

-- An accelerated composter now in use minimizes electricity use and grease trap maintenance.
+- An accelerated composter minimizes electricity use and grease trap maintenance.